Lace up at these outdoor ice skating rinks in Los Angeles

 Located just minutes from the Pacific Ocean, ICE in downtown Santa Monica (1324 5th St) is a full-service 8,000-square-foot outdoor rink.
 Watch broomball games, take up skating lessons or host a party at the rink and get your own private cabana.
 For $15, rent skates and strut your stuff on the ice alongside children and adults.
 No need to pack snacks, there’s a concession stand on site, serving hot cocoa and kid-friendly bites.

-Cozy up—and make sure to bring your jacket—to the Queen Mary for Chill.
+Cozy up—and make sure to bring your jacket—to the Queen Mary.
 It’s the time of year when the iconic ship is transformed into a winter wonderland, which this year is decking out every facet with classic Christmas decor.
 Slip on some skates and glide across the rink with views of the Long Beach waterfront.

 The annual L.A.
 Kings ice skating rink once again returns to L.A.
 Live.
 Skate around the dazzling Christmas tree that stands in the middle of the outdoor rink, and take in an LED holiday light show on the huge screens around the plaza.